siemens/ix/packages/documentation/docs/migration/2_0_0/index.md

 # New design concepts

-## ix-menu
+## ix-basic-navigation and ix-menu

-In the latest version of `ix-menu`, we have changed how menu items overflowing outside the menu container are being handled.
+In the latest version of `ix-basic-navigation`, we have changed how menu items overflowing outside the menu container are being handled.
 Previously, when there were too many items, users had to click on a dropdown to see the hidden ones, resulting in a suboptimal experience.
 Now the list of menu items will scroll vertically to prevent overflow.
 This ensures that all menu items remain contained within the menu, offering a more intuitive and visually consistent experience.